VMatrix1900/draft-service-metadata-in-BGP-LS/draft-ls-idr-bgp-ls-service-metadata.md

 # BGP-LS Extension for Service in a Site

-The goal of the BGP-LS extension is to collect the information of the service prefix and metadata of the service, such as network metrics and compute metrics.
-A service is identified by an prefix, and this information is carried by existing prefix NLRI TLV.
-Other information including service metadata are carried by attributes TLVs.
+The goal of the BGP-LS extension is to collect information of the service prefix and metadata of the service, such as network metrics and compute metrics.
+A service is identified by a prefix, and this information is carried by the existing prefix NLRI TLV.
+Other information including service metadata is carried by attributes TLVs.

 ## Prefix NLRI {#Prefix}